 A recent study published in the British Journal of Psychology reveals that typing with one hand pauses the brain just enough to process more complex words and sentences.
-Co-author of the study Mr. Srdan Medimorec explains the benefits of slowing down the pace of your writing:
+Co-author of the study, Mr. Srdan Medimorec, explains the benefits of slowing down your writing pace:

 If you write on your mobile device like I do, you’ll notice that you often have no choice but to type with one hand–your thumb–especially when you’re on the go.
 What appears to be an inconvenience improves the quality of your prose.
 Notes the study’s other lead Evan F. Risko:

 “This is the first study to show that when you interfere with people’s typing, their writing can get better.
 We’re not saying that students should write their term papers with one hand, but our results show that going fast can have its drawbacks.
 This is important to consider as writing tools continue to emerge that let us get our thoughts onto the proverbial page faster and faster.”

 The sound of one hand typing